JohnAlbin/chroma/docs/homepage.md

 ## INSTALLATION

-Chroma can be installed either as a Ruby Gem or as a Bower component.
+Chroma can be installed either as a Ruby Gem, as a Bower component, or as a NPM module.

 ## Ruby Sass Installation